lukakerr/lukakerr.github.io/_posts/posts/2018-04-08-choosing-a-macos-markdown-editor.md

 > 3/6

-Ulysses is a native MacOS app, with iOS support too.
+Ulysses is a native macOS app, with iOS support too.
 It won the 2016 Apple Award for Design.
 The main disadvantage to Ulysses is that it doesn't support code blocks or syntax highlighting.

 | Pros          | Cons
 | ------------- | ------------- |